 Indianapolis 500® Mile Race & Speedway Events

-220.127.116.11.
+188.8.131.52.
 The top surface of the mainplane must be covered with a one-piece decal wrap.
 The mainplane wrap must start at the trailing edge and extend one (1) inch around the leading edge of the lower surface.
+For Events utilizing the speedway rear wing, the top surface of the wing will end where the radius begins for the endplates.
 The mainplane wrap may have printing and decals applied, provided the printing or decals are approved by INDYCAR prior to use.

 Road / Street & Short Oval Events